Intent-based testing vs. implementation-based testing: Why CSS selectors break your test suite

 The test maintenance tax at scale

-Regression testing takes up 40-50% of a QA team's time on average.
-About 60% of teams focus on automation.
-This helps free manual testers for exploratory work.
-(QA Solve AI Survey of 100+ Dev Teams 2025).
+Regression testing consumes 40-50% of a QA team's time on average, according to a QA Solve AI survey of 100+ dev teams in 2025.
 That time isn't spent writing new tests.
 It's spent fixing tests broken by code changes, not actual bugs.

 The math gets worse at scale.
 A 1000-test suite with 80% selector-based tests means 800 tests potentially break during a UI refactor.
-Engineering teams have a choice.
-They can skip important refactors, which leads to technical debt.
-Or, they can spend sprint cycles fixing test suites instead of delivering new features.
+Engineering teams face a choice: skip important refactors and accumulate technical debt, or spend sprint cycles fixing test suites instead of delivering features.

-Bloomberg engineers cut regression cycle time by 70%.
-They did this by grouping and stabilizing flaky tests using AI methods (Qadence AI 2025).
+Bloomberg engineers cut regression cycle time by 70% by grouping and stabilizing flaky tests using AI methods (Qadence AI 2025).
 The problem wasn't execution speed.
 It was test stability during code evolution.

 Intent-based testing: coupling to design specs instead of implementation

+The key shift: test based on Figma specifications — "the user completes checkout by clicking the main button" — rather than DOM structure — "the user clicks the element with class submit-btn."
 Design specs define user intent and behavior flows.
 CSS selectors define implementation details.
-Intent doesn't change when you refactor from <button> to <div role="button"> .
+Intent doesn't change when you refactor from <button> to <div role="button">.

 QA flow generates tests from Figma designs and GitHub commits.
-Engineering refactors the checkout component three times.
-Tests remain valid because they're anchored to design intent, not CSS classes.
+Engineering can refactor the checkout component three times and tests remain valid because they're anchored to design intent, not CSS classes.
 The system caught 847 bugs with zero human-written test cases.
 Tests don't break during refactors because they're not coupled to code structure.

 What this means for test automation architecture